 top of page

-On this page you can read more information about the therapeutic treatments that I offer, as well as what they are used for, their benefits, and contraindications.
+On this page you can read more information about the therapeutic techniques that I use and can take part of all the massage therapy treatments that I offer, as well as what they are used for, their benefits, and contraindications.
 If you have any questions do not hesitate to contact me.

 Massage therapy